zenml-io/zenml/docs/book/extending-zenml/secrets-manager.md

 ## Base Abstraction

-The secret manager acts as the one-stop shop for all of the secrets your pipeline or stack components might need access to.
+The secret manager acts as the one-stop shop for all the secrets to which your pipeline or stack components might need access.

-1. As it is the base class for a specific type of StackComponent, it inherits from the StackComponent class.
-This sets the `TYPE` variable to the Secrets manager .
+1. As it is the base class for a specific type of `StackComponent`, it inherits from the StackComponent class.
+This sets the `TYPE` variable to the secrets manager .
 The `FLAVOR` class variable needs to be set in the specific subclass.
-2. The BaseSecretsManager implements the interface for a set of crud operations as `abstractmethod`s: `register_secret`, `get_secret`, `get_all_secret_keys`, `update_secret`, `delete_secret`,
+2. The `BaseSecretsManager` implements the interface for a set of CRUD operations as `abstractmethod`s: `register_secret`, `get_secret`, `get_all_secret_keys`, `update_secret`, `delete_secret`,
     `delete_all_secrets`.
 In the implementation of every